Skip to content

 Limitations & Future Work

-• Focuses only on the final token position, ignoring indirect effects from earlier positions and LayerNorm nonlinearity (explicitly simplified by the authors); edge attribution accuracy in long contexts remains to be tested.
+• The focus is on the final token position, ignoring indirect effects at earlier positions and LayerNorm non-linearities, which may affect edge attribution accuracy in long contexts.

-• Evaluation metrics CMD/CPR are from the MIB benchmark; systematic comparison with other interpretability tasks (feature ablation, faithfulness) is lacking.
+• Evaluation metrics (CMD/CPR) are from the MIB benchmark; systematic comparisons on other interpretability tasks (feature ablation, faithfulness) are still needed.

-• vs ACDC / Edge Pruning / EAP-IG: Traditional circuit discovery requires iterative search/mask learning or gradient backpropagation; CF uses only 2 forward passes + 8 Shapley coalition evaluations, reducing circuit discovery to the scale of a single forward pass with no gradient dependence.
+• vs. ACDC / Edge Pruning / EAP-IG: Traditional circuit discovery requires iterative searches or backpropagation; CF achieves this with the cost of a single forward pass and no gradient dependency.

-• vs Activation Steering (Turner 2023, Zou 2023): Existing steering requires preparing contrastive data and separately learning directions; this work directly reuses the same set of directions and heads found in circuit discovery, unifying "where to intervene" and "which direction to use."
+• vs. Activation Steering (Turner 2023, Zou 2023): Existing steering requires preparing contrastive data to learn directions; CF reuses directions from discovery, unifying "where to intervene" and "which direction to use."

 Rating

-• Novelty: ⭐⭐⭐⭐⭐ The Circuit Fingerprint hypothesis + read-write duality unifies two previously independent interpretability research threads into a single geometric object, with highly original insights.
+• Novelty: ⭐⭐⭐⭐⭐ The Circuit Fingerprint hypothesis and read-write duality unify two independent research lines into a single geometric object.

-• Experimental Thoroughness: ⭐⭐⭐ Covers 4 model families × 3 tasks (IOI/SVA/MCQA) + 5 emotion steering cases, but model scale is small and benchmarks are limited.
+• Experimental Thoroughness: ⭐⭐⭐ Covers 4 model families across 3 tasks and 5 emotional steering tests, but model sizes are small and benchmarks are limited.

-• Value: ⭐⭐⭐⭐ Provides a gradient-free, low-cost tool for simultaneous discovery and control, with practical value for alignment and behavioral editing research.
+• Value: ⭐⭐⭐⭐ Provides a gradient-free, low-cost tool for simultaneous discovery and control, useful for alignment and behavioral editing.